maykinmedia/open-inwoner/docs/configuration/digid_saml.rst

     Variable            DIGID_SAML_CERTIFICATE_PRIVATE_KEY
     Setting             private key
-    Description         The content of the private key Possible values     No information available
-    Default value       No default
+    Description         The content of the private key Possible values     string representing the (absolute) path to a file, including file extension Default value       No default

     Variable            DIGID_SAML_CERTIFICATE_PUBLIC_CERTIFICATE
     Setting             public certificate
     Description         The content of the certificate
-    Possible values     No information available
-    Default value       No default
+    Possible values     string representing the (absolute) path to a file, including file extension Default value       No default

     Variable            DIGID_SAML_CERTIFICATE_TYPE